collaborativebioinformatics/STRdust/README.md

 ## Testing
 This tool was tested using simulated reads for human chromosome 22 and tomato chromosome 1.
-Long reads were simulated using STRsimulator for the GRCh38 (human) and SL4.0 (tomato) reference genome assemblies.
+Long reads were simulated using SimiSTR for the GRCh38 (human) and SL4.0 (tomato) reference genome assemblies.
 The simulator takes a haploid file as reference (.fasta) and a region file (.bed) containing information about known STR-regions as input.
 All of the supplied regions can be modified in
 ```
 expansion (% of regions that will randomly be positive or negative expanded [0.00-1.00]),
 mutation (% chance for a base to be substituted [0.00-1.00]),